johnlpage/MongoSyphon/README.md

 We can then use 'mergeon' to walk both tables merging the results.

-_behind the scenes, MongoSyphon simply keeps the cursor open for the sub document and assumes any results it is looking for will be odered at the point it previously left off_
+_behind the scenes, MongoSyphon simply keeps the cursor open for the sub document and assumes any results it is looking for will be ordered at the point it previously left off_

-Our pet's config, using this efficient merging mechnism, which avoids a query on the pets table per owner looks like this.
+Our pet's config, using this efficient merging mechanism, which avoids a query on the pets table per owner looks like this.

 ```
 	ownerssection: {